-Most of the above ground pools are considered to be the personal property of the owner.
-Personal properties include sports equipment, furniture, and firearms, or any belongings that may be off the premises but will be protected by the homeowners insurance.
+Most insurance companies consider above ground pools the personal property of the owner.
+Personal property includes sports equipment, furniture, and firearms.
+They also include belongings that may be off the premises but are protected by the homeowner’s insurance.

 Understand the Insurance Limit

-Every object that you own, even if it is insured, has an upper limit of what the insurance company will pay you.
+There’s an upper limit to what an insurer will pay you for every object that you own.
 Above ground pools are usually easy to assemble and disassemble for the convenience of the owners.
 This particular property of the pool makes it count among someone’s personal belongings.
-For most of the insurance companies, the standard amount for the liability protection is not more than $100,000.
-This might just be insufficient when one has to deal with a fatal accident or death on their premises.
-It’s a good idea to purchase a policy that amounts to $300,000 or $500.000 at the least.
+For most of the insurance companies, the standard amount for liability protection is not more than $100,000.
+This might be insufficient when one has to deal with a fatal accident or death on their premises.
+It’s a good idea to purchase a policy that amounts to $300,000 or $500,000 at the least.

-Have access to a good insurance protection to fight against an expensive lawsuit or recover their property from the damage caused by a storm or any other insured natural calamity.
-The homeowner insurance allows one to acquire an umbrella liability protection, which would give the owner a good $1 million for liability protection; and this includes everything in and around their property.
+Homeowner’s insurance allows one to acquire an umbrella liability protection.
+This would give the owner a good $1 million for liability protection and includes everything in and around their property.